Hero background

 🍽️ Meals & daily life

-🤝 Common areas & connection
+🤝 Common spaces & connection

-• Accommodation in shared rooms (2–4 people)
+• Shared rooms (2–4 people)

-• Drinking water and basic beverages
+• Drinking water and basic drinks

-• Wi-Fi in common areas
+• Wi-Fi in the common areas

 • Hot showers and Western-style bathrooms

-Laundry facilities available on-site
+Laundry available on site

-Constant support from the local team
+Ongoing support from the local team

 💛 More than just a stay